 What’s a Puncture Flat?

 A puncture flat is what happens when a sharp object such as a nail or a thorn pricks through the tire and pierces the tube inside.
-Again, this is a common issue with tubed MTB tires.
-While tubeless tires may not eliminate flats entirely, they’ve been known to minimize them significantly.
+It’s a common issue with tubed MTB tires.
+While tubeless tires may not eliminate flats entirely, they can minimize them significantly.

 Wrapping It Up

-When it comes to MTB tires, there are at least 5 different kinds of tread designs.
-Each tread design demonstrates super performance in specific trail conditions.
-Be sure to choose a tread pattern that’ll work well for the trails you have.
+There are at least 5 different kinds of tread MTB knob shapes and designs.
+Each design demonstrates super performance in specific trail conditions.
+Make sure to choose a tread pattern that will match the nature or quality of your trails.

-The amount of spacing between tire lugs also matters, as does the tire compound and other special treatments such as sipes, grooves, cuts, and studs.
-Happy mountain biking!
+The amount of spacing between the tire lugs also matters as does the tire compound and other special treatments such as sipes, grooves, cuts, and studs.